A Good Old Fashioned Orgy: Filming

 Principal photography for the film commenced in May 2008 in Wilmington, North Carolina, taking place over 30 days.
-Wilmington was chosen due to it possessing the largest studio infrastructure on the east coast of America and because of the native architecture that bore similarities to homes found in the Hamptons of New York City.
+Wilmington was chosen due to it possessing the largest studio infrastructure on the east coast of America and because of the native architecture that bore similarities to homes found in the Hamptons of Long Island, New York.
 No stages or sets were created for the production with all filming occurring on location in actual businesses and locations using local residents as extras.
 One business in particular, only agreed to filming after it was agreed that the business name, "Fred's Beds", appear in the racy scene involving research for the orgy at a sex club.
 A late night party scene involved local extras and was filmed over 10 hours.
 During filming, the producers commissioned The Wallnuts Crew to spray paint graffiti on the wall of a local business for the punk rocker polaroid photo shoot scene.
 As the graffiti artist worked on the backdrop the police stormed the set completely unaware there was a permit issued.